The Center for Health and Human Services

 Infant Death Scene Investigation

-This initiative partners the MTSU Center for Health and Human Services MTSU University College, and Audio-Visual Services at MTSU with the state Medical Examiner and the Departments of Health and Children’s Services to produce a statewide training program for investigating sudden unexpected infant and child death.
-As of fall 2024, the program has provided training to over 34,000 first responders since it first launched in 2004.
+This initiative partners the MTSU Center for Health and Human Services, MTSU University College, and Audio-Visual Services at MTSU with the state Medical Examiner and the Tennessee Department of Health and Tennessee Department of Children’s Services to produce a statewide training program for investigating sudden unexpected infant and child death.
+As of early 2026, the program has provided training to over 35,000 first responders since it first launched in 2004.
 The program has been developed for those who train first responders such as EMTs, police, and firefighters.
+A year-round online training program for first responders is coordinated by MTSU University College, with four train-the-trainer programs offered annually – two live and two virtual.